Community Colleges, bicycles, and the mind’s joy

 I just found an interview with you when I dug up past (‘condensed & edited”) interviews by Deborah Solomon.

-Sunday’s NYT magazine had her interview with Thorbjorn Jagland (Norway Nobel chairman), mostly about why they picked Obama.
+Sunday’s NYT magazine had her interview with Thorbjorn Jagland (Norway Nobel chairman), mostly about why they picked Obama for the Nobel peace prize.
 One of her questions rankled me:

 DS: Here in the US, socialism is one of those words…where people worry you’re going to take away their cars and make them ride a bicycle.”